 - After stirring, add milk and cook for 3-5 minutes.*1

 - Use a medium size bowl.
-Add eggs, salt, black pepper, and milk.
+Add eggs, salt, black pepper, sugar and milk.
 Mix well until the yellow color is equal.

-- Quickly swirl around with chopsticks.
+- Quickly swirl around with chopsticks like you make scramble eggs.

 - Let's serve!
 Add ketchup or cheese on top of Omurice if you want!